Fauza27/saasquatchleads-ai-chatbot/README.md

 npm run dev
 ```

 Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
-You should now see the Caprae AI Analyst chat interface and be able to interact with it.
+You should now see the Caprae Chatbot AI Analyst chat interface and be able to interact with it.

 ---